Panel | 8 June 2021 kl 18-20

 Joan Sangster is professor emerita of Gender and Women’s Studies at Trent University and editor of the Canadian labour history journal Labour/LeTravail.
 She has published widely on feminist labour history and is the author of The Iconic North.
 Cultural Constructions of Aboriginal Life in Postwar Canada, UBC Press (2016).

-The seminar is free of charge but requires registration by filling in the web form below.
-You will receive a zoom-link by e-mail a couple of days befor the seminar.
+Please register through filling in the web form below.
+You will receive a zoom-link by e-mail.